General Education Semester-Hour Courses

 Sub-Total Credits

-Note: Bryan University strives to deliver students the most up to date courses possible.
-The textbooks listed in the following course descriptions are subject to change.
+Note: Bryan University strives to deliver students the most up-to-date courses possible.
 Students should always refer to the course syllabus for textbook information.

 Humanities and Fine Arts